 Dr. Harris has accumulated over 4 decades of skills and medical knowledge concerning birds, reptiles, and exotic mammals.
-In addition to caring for regular patients, Dr. Harris’s passion now is to extend his knowledge experience to other veterinarians and exotic animal caretakers, as well as individuals who have limited resources in the midst of the “new world”.
+In addition to caring for regular patients, Dr. Harris’s passion now is to extend his knowledge and experience to other veterinarians and exotic animal caretakers, as well as individuals who have limited resources in the midst of the “new world”.
 In light of his dedication to do so, all fees are negotiable for onsite consulting services to universities, veterinary hospitals, wildlife rehabilitation centers, private or commercial exotic animal collections, etc. Expenses such as airfare, lodging, meals, etc. will always be directly passed through to clients.
-Teleconsultation fees depend on the level of involvement desired; rarely will advise be given without the intent of involving local veterinarians.
+Teleconsultation fees depend on the level of involvement desired; rarely will advice be given without the intent of involving local veterinarians.

 Consulting services include, but are not limited to,